Safety Tips for Hiking the Grand Canyon

 Distance isn’t the only variable to consider when planning your hike each day.
 Grand Canyon hiking features lots of elevation change so those steep ascents and descents can make even a 5-mile day extremely demanding.

 And don’t forget to consider the weather.
 Grand Canyon is known for hot summer temperatures (which can also hit in late spring and early fall).
 The heat will significantly diminish your stamina and require more frequent rest breaks, hydration, and food fuel.
+For those who prefer guided itineraries with comfort and structure, our basecamp hiking adventure offers a great way to explore while staying safe.
 Hike early in the morning and late afternoon and avoid midday heat.
 Rest in the shade and keep cool.
 If you’re near a stream or other water source, get your shirt soaking wet to take advantage of evaporative cooling.
 You can read more about staying cool and comfy in the heat in this previous article.

 While hiking, it’s also very important to take frequent breaks to rest and refuel.
 Ten minutes rest for every hour of hiking is a good rule of thumb.
 Be sure to rest in the shade when it’s warm and drink plenty of fluids and snack on salty foods to replenish those lost electrolytes.